bodo-ai/Bodo/docs/source/pandas.rst

   * Argument ``filepath_or_buffer`` is supported: it can point to a single JSON file, or a directory containing multiple partitioned JSON files.
 When reading a directory, the JSON files inside the directory must be `JSON Lines text file format <http://jsonlines.org/>`_ with ``json`` file extension.
   * Argument ``orient = 'records'`` is used as default, instead of Pandas' default ``'columns'`` for dataframes. ``'records'`` is the only supported value for ``orient``.
   * Argument ``typ`` is supported. ``'frame'`` is the only supported value for ``typ``.
-  * ``dtype`` argument should be provided to enable type inference, or ``filepath_or_buffer`` should be a constant string for Bodo to infer types by looking at the file at compile time (not supported for multi-line JSON files)
+  * ``dtype`` argument should be provided to enable type inference, or ``filepath_or_buffer`` should be inferrable as a constant string for Bodo to infer types by looking at the file at compile time (not supported for multi-line JSON files)
   * Arguments ``convert_dates``, ``precise_float``, ``lines`` are supported.

 * :func:`pandas.DataFrame.to_sql`